cerfcast/teaparty/README.md

 Options:
       --ssid <SSID>
-      --malformed <MALFORMED>          Include a malformed Tlv in the test packet [possible values: bad-flags, bad-length] --ecn                            Enable a non-default ECN for testing (ECT0) --dscp                           Enable a non-default DSCP for testing (EF) --src-port <SRC_PORT>            [default: 0]
+      --malformed <MALFORMED>          Include a malformed Tlv in the test packet [possible values: bad-flags, bad-length] --ecn <ECN>                      Enable a non-default ECN for testing [possible values: not-ect, ect1, ect0, ce] --dscp <DSCP>                    Enable a non-default DSCP for testing [possible values: cs0, cs1, cs2, cs3, cs4, cs5, cs6, cs7, af11, af12, af13, af21, af22, af23, af31, af32, af33, af41, af42, af43, ef, voiceadmit]
+      --src-port <SRC_PORT>            [default: 0]
       --authenticated <AUTHENTICATED>
   -h, --help                           Print help
 ```

 The `--src-port` option is useful for testing the statefulness of the Reflector.
 The `--malformed` option is useful
 for testing the Reflector's error handling.
-The `--ecn` and `--dscp` will set the TOS fields of the IP packet of the test packet (with the values [ECT0](https://www.juniper.net/documentation/us/en/software/junos/cos/topics/concept/cos-qfx-series-explicit-congestion-notification-understanding.html#understanding-cos-explicit-congestion-notification__subsection_anp_p5j_w5b)
+The `--ecn` and `--dscp` will set the TOS fields of the IP packet of the test packet with the values specified.
-and [EF](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/nexus1000/sw/4_0/qos/configuration/guide/nexus1000v_qos/qos_6dscp_val.pdf), respectively) -- useful for testing the Reflector's implementation of the TLVs related to quality of service.
-Setting the `--authenticated` flag will cause the sender to operate in [Authenticated Mode](https://datatracker.ietf.org/doc/html/rfc8762#section-4-3) and use `<AUTHENTICATED>` as the key for generating the test packet's HMAC.
+-- useful for testing the Reflector's implementation of the TLVs related to quality of service.
+Omitting either of those options means that the test packet
+will have neither DSCP nor ECN values set in the IP header.
+Setting the `--authenticated` flag will cause the sender to operate in
+[Authenticated Mode](https://datatracker.ietf.org/doc/html/rfc8762#section-4-3) and use `<AUTHENTICATED>` as the key for generating the test packet's HMAC.

 The `tlvs` subcommand will put TLVs into the test packet.